sham-404/roxie/README.md

 Current focus:

-- Improve NNUE playing strength through larger training datasets
+* Improve NNUE playing strength using larger and higher-quality training datasets
-- Continue search tuning and evaluation improvements
+* Continue search tuning and evaluation improvements
-- Stronger endgame play
+* Stronger endgame play
-- Better time management
+* Better time management
-- Multi-threaded search (SMP)
+* Multi-threaded search (SMP)

-Ultimate goal:
+Long-term goal:

 > Reach **3500 Elo** while remaining a clean, educational, and highly optimized open-source chess engine.

 ---

+## Acknowledgements

+Roxie was developed independently from scratch, but several resources and projects encouraged and inspired me throughout its development.

+Special thanks to:

+* **[Sebastian Lague](https://www.youtube.com/@SebastianLague)** for the *Coding Adventure: Chess* series, which inspired me to begin writing my own chess engine.
+* The **[Chess Programming Wiki](https://www.chessprogramming.org/)** for providing an excellent introduction to many chess programming concepts and serving as a handy reference during development.
+* The many authors of open-source chess engines whose work and discussions continue to advance the chess programming community.
+* **[Lambergar](https://github.com/jabolcni/Lambergar)**, whose impressive playing strength and steady progress motivated me to keep pushing Roxie further whenever I felt like stopping.

+---

 ## Development

-Roxie is under active development, with every improvement tracked through detailed version history and benchmarks.
+Roxie is actively developed, with every significant improvement documented through version history, testing, and benchmarking.

-For a complete record of engine evolution and newly added features, see:

-- **CHANGELOG.md** *(development history)*
+For additional information, see:

+* **CHANGELOG.md** for the complete development history.
-- **docs/nnue.md** *(NNUE architecture and implementation details)*
+* **docs/nnue.md** for details about Roxie's NNUE architecture and implementation.

 ---